mert-byrktr/ISIC-2024-COMPETITION/README.md

 We use Stratified Group K-Fold cross-validation to ensure that:

-The target distribution is balanced across folds.
+* The target distribution is balanced across folds.
-Patients (groups) are not split between training and validation sets to prevent data leakage.
+* Patients (groups) are not split between training and validation sets to prevent data leakage.

+Same cv strategy is applied to both OOF stacking predictions and tabular models.

 ```python
 sgfk = StratifiedGroupKFold(n_splits=CONFIG['n_fold'], shuffle=True, random_state=CONFIG['seed'])